How often do you speak to people using your voice?

 Examples Of Resonance Disorders

-Now you know more about the causes of resonance disorders, here’s an overview of some common ones.
+Now that you know more about the causes of resonance disorders, let’s take a closer look at some of the common ones.

-Keep reading to see if you recognize any of these disorders, and if so, learn where to get help.
+Keep reading to see if you recognize any of these disorders, and if so, find out where to get help.

 1. Hyponasality

-This resonance disorder stems from a reduction in the quality of voice vibrations from your nose.
+Hyponasility is a resonance disorder that stems from a reduction in the quality of voice vibrations from your nose.

-If you’ve ever pinched your nose closed while talking, doing so prevents sound passing through the nasal cavity clearly.
+If you’ve ever pinched your nose closed while talking, you’ll know that doing so prevents sound from passing through your nasal cavity clearly.

-A hyponasal resonance disorder can sound similar to this, making nasal consonants more oral in quality (e.g., /b/ for /m/, /d/ for /n/, and /ɡ/ for /ŋ/).
+A hyponasal resonance disorder can sound similar to this, making nasal consonants more oral in quality (e.g., b for m, d for n, and ɡ for ing).

-Hyponasality often happens because of a blockage or an obstruction in the nose, which means that not enough sound can pass through.
+Hyponasality often occurs due to a blockage or an obstruction in the nose, which means that not enough sound can pass through.

 Lack of auditory feedback in individuals who are deaf or have significant hearing loss may also result in perceived hyponasality due to atypical tongue position during speech.